 The CA provides for procedures in relation to company reorganisation.
 Various corporate rescue mechanisms are provided thereunder, including corporate voluntary arrangements, judicial management and schemes of arrangement.

 Upon an insolvency proceeding, a secured lender would have priority in relation to the secured assets.
-Where the security is exhausted, the lender would then be ranked pari passu with all other unsecured creditors of the borrower.
+Where the security is exhausted, the lender would then be ranked pari passu with all the unsecured creditors of the borrower.
 A guarantee is an unsecured obligation, as such a claim under a guarantee would rank pari passu with the claims of all unsecured creditors of the guarantor.

 There is no applicable information in this jurisdiction.

-We are not aware of any restrictions, controls, fees and/or taxes on insurance policies other than the stamp duty payable on insurance policies and sales, and service tax chargeable on insurance premiums.
+The authors are not aware of any restrictions, controls, fees and/or taxes on insurance policies other than the stamp duty payable on insurance policies and sales, and service tax chargeable on insurance premiums.

-Interest paid to a non-resident payee is subject to withholding tax at 15% (or any other rate as prescribed under the Double Taxation Agreement between Malaysia and the country where the non-resident payee is tax resident).
+Interest paid to a non-resident payee is subject to withholding tax at 15% (or any other rate as prescribed under the double taxation agreement between Malaysia and the country where the non-resident payee is tax resident).

-There are no laws limiting the amount of interest that can be charged other than late payment fees for Malaysian Islamic banks.
+There are no laws limiting the amount of interest that can be charged, other than late payment fees for Malaysian Islamic banks.

 Level 25 Menara Etiqa

-No. 3 Jalan Bangsar Utama 1
+No 3 Jalan Bangsar Utama 1

 59000 Kuala Lumpur